DanielE-J/Mildew-detection-in-cherry-leaves/README.md

 > Model accuracy is influenced by the output layer’s activation function.
 Our initial study used a sigmoid for binary classification of healthy vs. diseased leaves.
 We now propose using softmax for multi-class classification, which we expect to reduce accuracy.

 ### Hypothesis 3 Validation

+## The rationale to map the business requirements to the Data Visualisations and ML tasks

+In this project, we aimed to balance accuracy, speed, scalability, and interpretability of results.
+The following outlines how the defined business requirements were addressed through data processing, machine learning, and dashboard development.

+Requirement 1 – Visual Differentiation of Healthy vs. Infected Cherry Leaves

+The client requested a study to determine whether healthy cherry leaves could be visually distinguished from those infected with powdery mildew.
+This was approached as a classification problem, with supporting data visualisation and ML analysis tasks.

+* Related User Stories
+  - As a data scientist, I can collect and prepare data so that it can be used for analysis and model training.
+    - Relevant datasets were sourced from Kaggle and thoroughly cleaned to ensure data quality.
+Non-image files were removed via a preprocessing notebook.
+    - Images were converted to arrays, and statistical analyses were conducted to compare average pixel intensities and variability between healthy and diseased leaves.
+    - The results demonstrated visual patterns that differentiate the two classes, validating the hypothesis.

+* As an end user, I can review a page of project findings to understand the conclusions of the analysis.
+  - The Image Visualizer page on the dashboard presents the study’s results, including:
+    -Average images for both healthy and diseased leaves
+    - Variability maps
+    - A comparative visual showing the differences between both conditions
+  - Users can also view image montages of each class for better context and understanding.

+* As an end user, I can view a page detailing the project hypothesis to understand the reasoning behind the developer's analysis.
+  - The project hypothesised that there are identifiable visual differences between healthy and mildew-affected leaves, which was confirmed through statistical and visual analysis.

+Requirement 2 – Prediction of Leaf Health Status

+The client also requested a predictive tool capable of determining whether an uploaded leaf image shows signs of powdery mildew.

+Related User Stories

+* As a data scientist, I can create a machine learning model to make predictions on uploaded images.
+  - A Convolutional Neural Network (CNN) was trained to classify images as healthy or infected.
+  - The model architecture incorporated multiple convolutional and activation layers to maximise classification accuracy.
+  - The resulting model was integrated into the dashboard for real-time inference.

+* As an end user, I can upload an image of a leaf to determine if it is diseased.
+  - The Mildew Detector page allows users to upload leaf images directly.
+  - The uploaded image is processed through the trained CNN, which provides an accurate prediction of the leaf’s health status, along with a clear visual output.

+* Summary
+  - Together, these requirements ensure that:
+  - The data analysis confirms visual differentiation between healthy and infected leaves.
+  - The machine learning model operationalises this differentiation for real-time prediction.
+  - The dashboard interface enables users to interact intuitively with both study results and predictive tools.